theo-nejm/Theo-Nejm/README.txt

 Hello, world!
-My name is Theo Nejm, and my web nickname is Theoow, is a big plasure to meet you!
+My name is Theo Nejm, I'm 18 and I was born in Brazil!
+You can call me Theoow if you want, is a big pleasure to meet you!

 I'm student of Computer Science on the Federal Institute of Science and Technology of Ceara and I'm learning technologies to be a fullstack developer.